 The estimated baywide effects for each project type showed that point source controls were more strongly associated with reductions in chlorophyll-a than the other project types (Figure 7, right plots).
 This association was particularly strong for the ten year window combinations (Figure 7c, d), where the results suggested an overall baywide reduction in chlorophyll-a of approximately 2 μg/L, depending on the number of projects implemented (median change across all sites: reduction of 2.7 μg/L for 10 years, 5 closest projects and 1.6 μg/L for 10 years, 10 closest projects).
 Nonpoint source controls were also significantly associated with chlorophyll-a reductions, but only when a large number of projects were implemented (10 closest project combinations, Figure 7b, d).
 Additionally, the magnitude of nonpoint source control reductions were less than point source controls (reduction of 0.7 μg/L for 5 years, 10 closest projects and 0.5 μg/L for 10 years, 10 closest projects).
 Habitat protection projects were also significantly associated with baywide changes for all year window, closest project combinations, with the largest estimated reduction of 1μg/L for the 5 year window, 5 closest projects combination.
 Habitat enhancement and establishment projects were not strongly associated with baywide changes in chlorophyll-a, with the exception of habitat establishment for the 10 year window, 10 closest projects combination (0.9 μg/L reduction).

 The above analysis was repeated for individual bay segments to identify spatial variation in associations of restoration projects with water quality changes.
-This analysis also demonstrated flexibility in how the approach can be tailored to better understand effects of restoration in different spatial contexts.
+This analysis also demonstrated the flexibility in how the approach can be tailored to better understand effects of restoration in different spatial contexts.
 Table 2 provides similar information as the plots on the right side of Figure 7, where results are presented similarly but for each of four bay segments (HB: Hillsborough Bay, LTB: Lower Tampa Bay, MTB: Middle Tampa Bay, OTB: Old Tampa Bay, Figure 1) for each year window, closest projects combination.
 As for the baywide result, point source controls were most consistently associated with reductions in chlorophyll-a, particularly for ten year window combinations.
 Nonpoint source controls were also important, although significant associations with chlorophyll-a changes were limited to the Middle and Old Tampa Bay segments.
 The importance of habitat protection projects for different bay segments varied by year window, closest project combinations.
 Habitat establishment projects were most strongly associated with changes in each bay segment for the 10 year window, 10 closest projects combination, with the exception of Hillsborough Bay where the relationship was not significant.
 Chlorophyll-a changes in Lower Tampa Bay were significantly associated with habitat enhancement and establishment projects for the 5 year window, 10 closest projects combination.

 Effects of random restoration dates and locations